-Looking for a weekend escape that feels a million miles from LA—even if it’s less than 30 miles off the coast?
-From sandy shores and sea lions to real-life bison, Catalina promises adventure and then some.
-With a plenty of family activities plus views that rival any Mediterranean getaway, Catalina is one of our favorite late fall getaways.
-Read on for all the details on where to stay, play and eat on the island.
+Looking for a quick getaway that feels about a world away from LA—even if it’s less than 30 miles off the coast?
+From sandy shores and sea lions to real-life bison, Catalina Island promises adventure, relaxation and more.
+With a plenty of family activities plus views that rival any Mediterranean destination, Catalina is one of our favorite escapes from LA.
+Read on for all the details on the best hotels, restaurants, tours and more.

 How to Get to Catalina